wader/postfix-relay/README.md

     - POSTFIX_myhostname=smtp.domain.tld
     - OPENDKIM_DOMAINS=smtp.domain.tld
 ```

+### Known issues

+#### I see `key data is not secure: /etc/opendkim/keys can be read or written by other users` error messages.

+Some Docker distributions like Docker for Windows and RancherOS seems to handle
+volume permission in way that does not work with OpenDKIM default behavior of
+ensuring safe permissions on private keys.

+A workaround is to disable the check using a `OPENDKIM_RequireSafeKeys=no` environment variable.

 ## SPF
 When sending email using your own SMTP server it is probably a good idea